zhongqin0820/zhongqin0820.github.io/source/about/index.md

 > **Will Smith** --- <cite>[Will Smith's Most Inspiring Quotes On Life](https://www.youtube.com/watch?v=p2aDEYspVbQ&t=98s)</cite>

 # Self-assessment
-**An active internet node idles in reality.**
+- **An active internet node idles in reality.**
+- **Loquacious online but reticent offline.**

 # Contacts
-Feel free to contact me via [Email](mailto:zhongq26@mail2.sysu.edu.cn?subject=CVBlogs|What can I help you?) or just leave a comment below if you have any problem with the posts.
+Feel free to contact me via [Email](mailto:zhongq26@mail2.sysu.edu.cn?subject=CVBlogs|What can I help you?) but I would prefer you to leave comments under the specific post that you have a doubt about.
 You can also find me at [Github](http://github.com/zhongqin0820).

 # Stats